Allan C. Carlson

-Allan C. Carlson (born 1949 in Des Moines, Iowa) is a scholar and former professor of history at Hillsdale College in Hillsdale, Michigan.
+Allan C. Carlson (born 1949) is a scholar and former professor of history at Hillsdale College in Hillsdale, Michigan.
 He is the President Emeritus of the Howard Center for Family, Religion and Society, former director of the Family in America Studies Center, founder and long time International Secretary of the World Congress of Families and editor of The Natural Family: An International Journal of Research and Policy newsletter.
 He is also former president of the Rockford Institute.

 Biography

-Carlson earned his B. A. from Augustana College and his Ph.D. in European History from Ohio University in 1975.
-He served as a member of the Lutheran Council in America's Government Affairs Office from 1975–1978.
+Carlson earned his B.A. from Augustana College and his Ph.D. in European History from Ohio University in 1975.
+He served as a member of the Lutheran Council in America's Government Affairs Office from 1975 to 1978.
 In 1979, he became a lecturer and assistant-to-the-president at Gettysburg College.
 He joined The Rockford Institute in 1981 (becoming its President in 1986).
 In 1997, he joined with John A. Howard in splitting off from that organization and forming the Howard Center.
 He was appointed to the National Commission on Children in 1988 by Ronald Reagan.
 In 2003, Carlson served on the ISI summer faculty at Oriel College, Oxford.
 He is Senior Editor of Touchstone: A Journal of Mere Christianity.